 With the rise of Bring-Your-Own-Device (BYOD) policies and the proliferation of personal devices, organizations often risk losing data due to employee negligence or malicious intentions.
-After all, no matter how secure a company network is, the moment an employee transfers sensitive information onto their phone, USB or external drive, that data is instantly put at risk.
+After all, no matter how secure a company network is, the moment an employee transfers sensitive information onto their phone, USB, or external drive, that data is instantly put at risk.
 Worse yet, cyberattacks can be conducted through portable devices as well: infected USBs and even Bluetooth can be used by outsiders or disgruntled insiders to steal data.

 Here are the six features that make Endpoint Protector the most advanced Device Control software on the market:

 While at first companies might be tempted to enforce strict global policies for device control, they will soon realize they can negatively impact employees’ productivity.
-This is the sort of rigidity many fear when it comes to implementing DLP solutions.
+This is the sort of rigidity much fear when it comes to implementing DLP solutions.

-Endpoint Protector’s Device Control module however, was built with flexibility in mind.
+Endpoint Protector’s Device Control module, however, was built with flexibility in mind.
 Policies can be applied not only on a global level, but also to particular groups such as departments or people involved in a specific project or to certain computers, users or devices.
-In this way, companies can apply a stricter control over employees with direct access to sensitive data while allowing the rest of their work force a greater degree of liberty.
+In this way, companies can apply a stricter control over employees with direct access to sensitive data while allowing the rest of their workforce a greater degree of liberty.